 - 2 tablespoons sugar (or use 1 tablespoon if you like it less sweet)

 - 1 tablespoon corn syrup (or 1 more tablespoon sugar)

 - Add the vegetables and fish cakes.
 Continue to boil, stirring constantly, for an additional 4 - 6 minutes.
+Depending on rice cakes, you may need more time to reach a desired level of softness.
+Add more broth or water as necessary.
 Taste the sauce, and adjust the seasoning if needed.
-Add the sesame oil and optional sesame seeds right before turning the heat off.
 Serve immediately.

 This is an update of the tteokbokki recipe that was originally posted in March 2012.
 I’ve updated it here with more information, new photos, and minor changes to the recipe.